Ovarian Conservation at the Time of Hysterectomy

 The baseline lifetime risk for ovarian cancer is 1.4% in the general population.
 Elective bilateral oophorectomy will significantly reduce, though not entirely eliminate, ovarian cancer risk.
 Oophorectomy will also reduce the risk of breast cancer when performed in premenopausal women.
 Patients with known hereditary genetic abnormalities such as BRCA 1/2 or Lynch syndrome should consider ovarian removal as dictated by current guidelines, taking care to include further dissection of the ovarian vessels or consult additional expertise with a gynecologic oncologist.
 Women with a strong family history of gynecologic, colon, and/or breast cancers should be screened to see if they qualify for genetic testing.
 If an obstetrician–gynecologist does not have the necessary knowledge or expertise to counsel a patient appropriately, referral to a genetic counselor should be considered.
 Protective effects to reduce ovarian cancer risk include oral contraceptive use, breastfeeding, and previous tubal ligation or salpingectomy.
 It is unclear if removal of a single ovary changes overall ovarian cancer risk and is not routinely performed for this indication.
 When ovaries are retained, re-operation in the future for ovarian malignancy is rare, and ovarian operation for any indication in the future appears to be less than 10%.

 Elective ovarian removal at hysterectomy also involves short and long-term risks.
 An ovarian remnant will occur following 3-4% of cases.
 Unlike salpingectomy alone, ovarian removal does generally confer a small added operative complication risk.
 Additional surgical time in the operating room with oophorectomy is largely dependent on existing pathology and highly variable.
-In women less than age 50, elective ovarian removal is associated with increased rates of all-cause mortality, and there are theoretical risks for increased mortality with removal through age 65.
+In women less than age 50, elective ovarian removal is associated with increased rates of all-cause mortality.
 This mortality risk appears to be largely mitigated with estrogen therapy through the average age of menopause.
-Additional risks associated with bilateral oophorectomy include increased rates of cardiovascular disease, osteoporosis, glaucoma, acute vasomotor symptoms, and sexual dysfunction with higher rates associated with earlier age of removal.
+Bilateral salpingo-oophorectomy that causes surgical menopause reduces the risk of ovarian cancer but may increase the risk of cardiovascular disease, cancer other than ovarian cancer, osteoporosis, cognitive impairment, and all-cause mortality.
+In the Nurses' Health Study, all-cause mortality and cancer mortality increased in women who received a bilateral salpingo-oophorectomy.
+The risk of ovarian cancer after hysterectomy with ovarian conservation is 0.1–0.75%.
+Death from ovarian cancer after tubo–ovarian conservation in the Nurses’ Health Study was 0.03%.
 While risks and benefits must be weighed for each individual case, current trends lean towards ovarian conservation in the setting of otherwise normal appearing ovaries at the time of hysterectomy through age 65.

 Parker WH, Feskanich D, Broder MS, et al. Long-term mortality associated with oophorectomy compared with ovarian conservation in the nurses' health study.
 Obstet Gynecol.
 2013 Apr;121(4):709-16. doi: 10.1097/AOG.0b013e3182864350.